 Finally, in Section \ref{sec:proofs} we prove the main theorems.
 We observe that $\sF\dashrightarrow \ofM_c^{\K}$ is a birational contraction by Theorem \ref{thm:k-moduli-walls}.
 The upshot to show $\ofM_c^{\K}\cong \Proj ~R(\sF, c\lambda+(1-c)\Delta^{\K})$ is to use ampleness of log CM line bundles \cite{XZ19}, and to compute the variation of log CM line bundles which interpolate between the Hodge line bundle and the absolute CM line bundle (see \eqref{eq:CM-Hodge}).
-Then we perform necessary birational modifications on $\ofM_c^{\K}$ to obtain $\sF(a,b)$ (see Definition \ref{def:F(a,b)}), and show that the pushforward of $\lambda+\frac{a}{2}H_h +\frac{b}{2}H_u$ is ample.
+Then we perform necessary gluing operations and birational modifications on $\ofM_c^{\K}$ to obtain $\sF(a,b)$ (see Definition \ref{def:F(a,b)} and Proposition \ref{prop:F(a,b)proper}), and show that the pushforward of $\lambda+\frac{a}{2}H_h +\frac{b}{2}H_u$ is ample.